swan-cern/training/README.md

-# training
+# SWAN training material
-SWAN training material
+Material used in SWAN courses and trainings.